-If you don’t like strong tea, use six tea bags; if you like your tea stronger, use ten teabags.
+If you don’t like strong tea, use six tea bags; use ten teabags if you want your tea stronger.

-We find 8 to be a good medium.
+We find 8 to be a suitable medium.

-While you are brewing your tea, make a simple syrup by boiling one cup of water and 3/4 cup of sugar, stirring and mixing this combination as it heats.
+While brewing your tea, make a simple syrup by boiling one cup of water and 3/4 cup of sugar, stirring and mixing this combination as it heats.

 Refined white sugar is the most common way of sweetening iced tea due to its clean flavor.

 If you are making iced tea strong or with spicy black tea, try using brown sugar such as Demerara or Turbinado) for a rich molasses flavor.